dladd/pyFormex/sphinx/install.rst

 .. _sec:pyformex-nonlinux:

-Running |pyformex| on non-Linux systems
+Running pyFormex on non-Linux systems
 =======================================

 pyFormex is being developed on Linux platforms, and most of its users run